Guidelines for Club Runs

 - Check the weather forecast and bring additional clothing as needed.

-- A properly fitted cycle helmet is strongly recommended.
+- A properly fitted cycle helmet is compulsory.

 - Arrive at the start location 5 minutes before the published start time.

 - Join the group that is best suited to your experience and ability.